 However, many employers do offer paid leave.
 In California, you are entitled to wage replacements under California’s Paid Family Leave Program (PFL), which gives unemployment disability compensation benefits if you take time off to care for a family member or bond with a new child.

-Also, California sick leave laws under the Healthy Workplace Healthy Families Act of 2014 require you get at least one hour of paid sick leave for every 30 hours worked
+Also, California sick leave laws under the Healthy Workplace Healthy Families Act of 2014 require you get at least one hour of paid sick leave for every 30 hours worked.7

-Note that employers are allowed to require that you use vacation pay or other paid time off during the time of your leave.
-If you are on leave because of your own serious medical condition, the employer can also require you to use up all sick days.7
+Note that employers are allowed to require that you use vacation pay or other paid time off (PTO) during your FMLA or CFRA leave.
+If you are on leave because of your own serious medical condition, the employer can also require you to use up all sick days.8

 5. Can I get my job back after taking leave?

 Yes.
-Although CFRA and FMLA do not require paid leave, they do offer job protection.
+Although FMLA and CFRA do not require paid leave, they do offer job protection.
 You are guaranteed a return to the same position or a comparable position.
 Also, you can request that this guarantee be in writing.

 A “comparable” position must have the same: